Shankharibazar massacre: Memorial

 In 1972, a memorial was erected on the eastern end of the Shankharibazar Road in memory of the victims of the Shankharibazar massacre.
-Sheikh Mujibur Rahman promised the family of the victims a compensation sum of 2,000 Taka, however the victim's family members haven't received any compensation till date.
+Sheikh Mujibur Rahman promised the family of the victims a compensation sum of 2,000 Taka.
+However, the victims' families have reportedly not received any compensation to date.
 In 1997, on the occasion silver jubilee of Liberation of Bangladesh, the Shankharibazar published a souvenir where the names of the massacre victims were published.